inoio/logback-backlog/README.md

 statements that can be sent to the console to a burst of 100 and allows a maximum of 10 log statements to be sent to the appender every 6 seconds after that burst.

+Here's a sample how to use it in a [logback.xml](src/test/resources/logback.xml):

 ```xml
 <appender name="STDOUT" class="ch.qos.logback.core.ConsoleAppender">
   <layout class="ch.qos.logback.classic.PatternLayout">